 Warm water in labor can make a tremendous difference in pain management during labor, provide a method for relaxation and rest, and is incredibly soothing for most of my clients.
 There is some evidence that water can make a smoother transition for baby.
 I provide birth tubs, included in my fee, to all my clients, you will need to purchase a liner and drinking safe hose.

 The total cost runs between $4625 - $5325.
 This total fee includes all your prenatal visits, your birth with 3 Midwives present, 24/7 on call access, and all your postpartum visits.
-The break down is as follows: I ask for a $500 deposit at the time we begin care to hold the space on my calendar, this is applied to the $3200 fee for birth services.
-The fee breakdown looks like this: $75 for prenatal/postpartum visits in my office, and $125 for any and all home visits, due at the time of the appointment; this is where total cost varies.
-There is a $3200 fee for services due by 37 weeks, this fee includes 24/7 on call/access via email, text and phone and your birth with 3 midwifes present.
-In addition I have a birth kit you need to order online, and if you are planning a water birth you will need to purchase a liner and new hose.
+The break down is as follows: I ask for a $500 deposit at the time we begin care to hold the space on my calendar, this is applied to the $3400 fee for birth services.
+The fee breakdown looks like this: $100 for prenatal/postpartum visits in my office, and $150 for any and all home visits, due at the time of the appointment; this is where total cost varies.

 *I offer individual flexible payment plans for those in need, so please do not hesitate to ask.
 I don't want to turn anyone away who truly desires to have a home birth, and there is true financial hardship.